Keep Your Pet Safe During a Hurricane

 - Make sure your pet is familiar with wherever it is you take shelter in your home.
 Take them in and show them around well before any storm so they have less anxiety about it later.

 - Keep your pet calm with a gentle tone of voice and actions.
-If they have noise aversion or are overly anxious about storms, provide them with proper medication to help them remain calm.
+If they have noise aversion or are overly anxious about storms, contact us at 813.908.5433 and we can provide the proper medication to help them remain calm.

 - Always have food and water available for your pet in your shelter space in case.
 If the storm is worse than it appears, damage to your home could cause you to remain there until a rescue team arrive.

 - Do some research before hand to know which hotels along your evacuation route are pet friendly.
 Or, communicate with friends and family who would be able to take your pet in.

 - Keep in mind that many shelters cannot accept pets due to health and safety reasons, so know what boarding facilities or animal shelters are in the area.

 - Prepare an evacuation kit for your pet and include: food, water, their crate or carrier, vaccination records, up to date identification, relevant medical information, two weeks’ worth of chronic medications, contact information, sanitary items such as puppy pads or a litter box, leash or muzzle, and any toys or bedding from home to help them feel more comfortable.